8 Commonly Asked Questions About Daycare Injuries

-We believe parents have a right to know, which is why I wrote this article to help provide families with information so that they can make great decisions after their child has been injured at a Dallas daycare.
-Our Texas daycare injury lawyer has gathered the most frequently asked questions parents have asked us and answered them below.
+We believe parents have a right to know, which is why our Dallas injury attorney wrote this article to help provide families with information so that they can make great decisions after their child has been injured at a Dallas daycare.
+Our Texas daycare injuries lawyer has gathered the most frequently asked questions parents have asked us and answered them below.

 What Steps Should I Take When My Child Was Injured at Daycare?

 - The first step you will always want to take is to seek medical attention.
 You can learn more about it by reading below.

 - Next, you will want to ask the daycare facility for an incident report.

 - You’ll want to investigate the daycare facility, take pictures and get as much information as possible from reviews and other members of that facility.

 - If the daycare facility has not already done so, you’ll also want to report the injury to the Department of Family Protective Services so that the State can conduct its own investigation.

 - You’ll want to read as much free information as you can, which we are happy to provide.
 We have a FREE consumer guide that will guide you in more detail through all of these steps.
 Check it out: A Five-Step Guide For Parents Dealing With A Daycare Injury.
 We will even mail it to your home free of charge.